Marcos-Barranquero/simple-chat-socketio/README.md

 # simple-chat-socketio

-Simple chat with socketio and expre
+Simple chat with socketio and express

 Based on https://www.youtube.com/watch?v=C1_Rw_H7Q3A

 ## Install

-Run on the client and server folder `yarn install`
+Run `yarn install` on the client and server folder

 # Server